 In 2010, The Nature Conservancy launched the LEAF Educator Network for environmental high schools to share the best practices.
 Designed with our environmental high school partners, we offer online communications and regular professional development workshops for educators to address topics of common interest including:

-The Nature Conservancy is committed to supporting the schools and educators who are spearheading a movement of environment-themed high schools across the country.
+The Conservancy is also committed to supporting the schools and educators who are spearheading a movement of environment-themed high schools across the country.

-Take a look at just a few of the resources The Conservancy will make available to high school educators:
+Take a look at just a few of the resources The Conservancy makes available to high school educators:

 Nature Works Everywhere gives teachers, students and families everything they need to start exploring and understanding nature’s benefits — videos, interactive games, and interactive lesson plans that align to standards.

 ClimateWizard allows users to visualize the impacts of climate change anywhere on Earth, including your classroom or backyard.